silvrowl/brain_age/README.md

 ## brain_age

-Research to evaluate the performance of various machine learning models used to predict a persons brain age from a multitude of fmri based biomarkers and cognitive behavioral performance.
+Research to evaluate the performance of various machine learning models used to predict a person's brain age from a multitude of fMRI based biomarkers and cognitive behavioral performance.

 Overview of the results: [link](https://drive.google.com/file/d/1Kg4D3cPZRcUF_NyETmu5_LwXXcVOb1Wh/view)